Oleksandr Poliykov, 25, Ukraine

 Nikita Abrosimov played a program of 20th century Russian music, but there was a huge contrast between them.
 He played three Rachmaninov Preludes from Op.
 23: D Minor, no. 3; D Major, no. 4; and C Minor, no. 7.
 He followed this with Prokofiev’s complex Sonata No. 8 in B-flat Major, op.
 84, which we heard earlier in this session.

 The Rachmaninov preludes were delightful to hear after so much heavy-duty pianism all week.
-Abrosimov gave all three a musical reading that emphasized their melodic beauties as well as bringing in his virtuoso demands to bring the set to a thrilling close.
+Abrosimov gave all three a musical reading that emphasized their melodic beauties as well as bringing in his virtuoso abilities, meeting the demands to bring the set to a thrilling close.

 Of special note was his performance of the D Major, No. 4.
 Here, the melody stays in the middle range and an accompaniment part is placed above and below.
 Both hands share in both duties, but Abrosimov made it sound like he had three hands with one dedicated to keeping the melody singing throughout.
 This was probably the most beautiful single performance of the competition to date.
 The rest of the preludes were also excellent and he saved the full force of his playing for the very end.